Clifton Chenier tribute album featuring Rolling Stones supports UL Lafayette scholarship

 Published

-One hundred years ago this month, the music world changed forever when Clifton Chenier was born on a farm near Opelousas.
+One hundred years ago, the music world changed forever when Clifton Chenier was born on a farm near Opelousas.

 The King of Zydeco and Grammy Lifetime Achievement Award winner shared the soul of south 91勛圖 with the world through his music and legendary live performances.